 Rice Noodle Soup with Lettuce and Shiitake Mushrooms

-This simple soup. filled with slender rice noodles, crunchy lettuce, and healthy shiitake mushrooms, is a good introductory course for stir-fries and tofu dishes.
-Adapted from Pasta East to West.
+This simple Asian-style soup, filled with fine rice noodles, crunchy lettuce, and healthy shiitake mushrooms, is a good introductory course for stir-fries and tofu dishes.
+Photos by Evan Atlas.

 Serves: 4 to 6

-- 4 ounces fresh shiitake mushrooms, cleaned, stemmed, and thinly sliced
+- 4 ounces fresh shiitake mushrooms, stemmed and thinly sliced

 - 1/2 large head Romaine lettuce, thinly shredded

-- 1 to 2 teaspoons natural soy sauce, to taste
+- 1 to 2 tablespoons tamari or soy sauce, to taste

 - 2 scallions, thinly sliced

-Combine the rice-stick noodles with enough hot water to cover in a heatproof container.
-Let them soak, covered, until al dente, about 20 minutes, or according to package directions.
+Cook the rice noodles according to package directions.
 Drain well, then transfer the noodles to a cutting board and chop them in several directions to shorten.

-Meanwhile, combine the vegetable stock with the shiitakes in a soup pot and bring to a simmer.
-Cover and simmer gently for 10 minutes.
+Meanwhile, combine the vegetable broth with the shiitakes in a soup pot and bring to a rapid simmer.

 - Here are more easy Asian-style noodle soup recipes.